akshayswaroop/kids-deliberate-practice/README.md

 ## 🎨 Development Tools

-### Storybook & Component Development
+### Component Development
-This project uses Storybook to develop and test presentation components in isolation (stories live under `src/app/ui/*.stories.*`).
+Presentation components are tested via unit tests and story-driven development has been removed from this repository.

 ### Interactive Diagnostics
 During development you can open an interactive Diagnostics panel in the running app by appending `#diagnostics` to the URL (e.g. `http://localhost:5173/#diagnostics`).
 The Diagnostics view provides: